TekisasuEngine/tekisasu-vscode-plugin/README.md

 # Configuration

-### Godot Editor
+### Tekisasu Editor

-You can set VS Code as your default script editor for Godot by following these steps:
+You can set VS Code as your default script editor for Tekisasu by following these steps:

 1. Open the **Editor Settings**
 2. Select **Text Editor > External**